 Can You Use BHA with Other Skincare Products?

 If that product is a moisturizer, then yes.
 In fact, that’s necessary for hydrating your skin and preventing dryness.
 Speaking of hydration, go for a moisturizer or serum infused with hyaluronic acid.
-You can safely combine it with BHA products.
+You can safely combine it with best BHA products.

 What not to use instead is a more active ingredient such as retinol.
 Retinol + BHA = skin irritation.
 In that case, you retinol and your BHA product on alternative days.